zenparsing/straylight/README.md

 </script>
 ```

-### 2. Simple Clock
+### A Simple Clock

-When you apply the same template to a particular HTML container, the HTML tree is updated, rather than recreated.
+When you apply the same template to a particular HTML container, the HTML tree is updated rather than created from scratch.

 In the example below, we render a clock and then update the clock every second: